jolugefloflo/twiki/home.md

 **This is the Official Repository** of TCE Company's Twilio Resource Kit or **TRK** where all Procedures, Code Samples and **Testing Functions** are being allocated for all Collaborators to use and research.

 > **GIT Repository**
-> All the resources contained here, are being updated and backed on [Github](www.github.com) page
+> All the resources contained here, are being updated and backed on a [Github](www.github.com) container.

 # Best Practices
 **Edits** In order to modify any content on this Twiki, you must be a member of admin users (